mikihaku/DrEbster/README.md

 - More information about the project may be found on local [Wiki](https://github.com/mikihaku/TheEbsterApp/wiki )
 ## Feedback
-Please, take some time to give feedback in of our Slack chats
+Please, take some time to give feedback in one of our Slack chats